aridjayarecipes/cutesrecipes.web.app/content/post/1741-steps-to-prepare-perfect-pear-and-blueberry-overnight-oats.md

 ##### Instructions to make Pear and Blueberry Overnight Oats:

 1. In a Mason jar, add oats, seed of choice, milk, vanilla, blueberries, pears and preferred sweetener.
-(I honestly think it doesn't need it, but go for it if you've got that sweet tooth 😉)
+(I honestly think it doesn&#39;t need it, but go for it if you&#39;ve got that sweet tooth 😉)
 1. If preferred, mix together.
 Keep refrigerated till morning.
 Enjoy!